-You can use money belts to store your money, passport, and document copies on your person.
+You can use money belts to store your money, passport, and document copies while traveling.
 Although thieves know all about these belts, it's extremely unlikely that they're going to try to undress you to get at your stashed cash if you've got it zipped into a physical belt.

 The cloth pouches are a different story.

-Money pouches are usually dubbed money belts, but they're quite different to the ones described above.
+Money pouches are usually dubbed money belts, but they're quite different from the ones that actually look like belts.
 They're a pouch that you secure around your waist or neck and you can't see them if you're wearing baggy clothes.
-If you're small, you'll likely struggle to find a comfortable fit -- the pouch has to be quite large to fit your passport and money, so will often feel annoying against your crotch.
+If you're small, you'll likely struggle to find a comfortable fit—the pouch has to be quite large to fit your passport and money, so it will often feel annoying against your crotch.

-Once again, check out EagleCreek's selection of money pouches if you want to pick yourself one up, as they are some of the best-rated money pouches on the market.
+Check out EagleCreek's selection of money pouches if you want to pick one up; these are some of the best-rated money pouches on the market.

-Within the last few years, pickpocket-proof clothing has emerged on the market, offering a discreet way to keep your money safe while you're on the move.
-The advantage of these over money pouches are that pickpockets and thieves don't usually expect anybody to be wearing them, so they don't usually think to check to see if you have a pocket on the inside of your t-shirt.
+Within the last few years, pickpocket-proof clothing has shown up on the market, offering a discreet way to keep your money safe while you're on the move.
+The advantage of these pieces over money pouches is that pickpockets and thieves don't usually expect anybody to be wearing them, so they don't usually think to check to see if you have a pocket on the inside of your T-shirt.

 Money belts?
 They shatter the illusion that you're not a tourist.